 Formal education began in Ethiopia before anywhere else in Sub-Saharan Africa.
 Christianity wa the state religion and the Christian Chutch controlled education (4th century AD).
 As in Europe, during the medieval era, only a small fraction of the population received any education.
 Afyter the fall of Rome (5th century AD), Ethiopia was still in contact with Christian Europe.
 This change with the Aran outburst.
 Arab armies conquered Egypt and North Africa (7th century AD).
 Ehiopia thus spent centuries without any contact with Wesern Christendom and thus not exposed to major movements like the Renaissance, Reformation, and Englightenment that transformed education in Europe.
 Ehiopia became wrapped in a medieval time warp, much as the Muslim world.

-Education remained in the hands of the Church opportunities were seen as the preserve of Ethiopia's ruling urban Amharic minority.
+Education remained in the hands of the Church and schooling was seen as the preserve of Ethiopia's ruling urban Amharic minority.

 Gambia is a small West African country surrounded by Senegal.
 It is a former British colony centered around the Gambia River.
 It is a graphaic example of how important rivers were in the history of Aftrica.
 As a forner British colony, the education system has been influenced by the British.
 The country has significantly expanded the education system since independence in 1965.
 Schools are administered by the Ministy of Basic and Secondary Education.
 Primary education in now free and available to most Gambian children.
 Education is a faurly low nationalmpriority, condstituting less than 10 percent of the national budget.
 This is low by African standards.
 It is not, however compulsory.
 The country reported 0ver 150,000 children attending primary school (1000).
 This was about 85 percent of primary age children.
 Only a little over half of the children complete primary school.
 There were over 55,000 children attending secondary schools, nearly 35 percent of secondary age children.
 Interestingly, girls outnumber boys.
 Adult educational achievement is still very low, about 2.5 years.
 This of course is rising as the fairly large number of children now in school reach adulthood.
 The country most important institution of higher education is The Gambia College, in Bríkama.
 There are also several technical and training schools.